dubblebrick/Roomod/README.md

 With Roomod, you can:

-- Override nearly any text
+- Modify nearly any text
 - Trigger custom text boxes and hints
 - Create custom typewriter responses in TR2